UV-CDAT/conda-recipes/README.md

 ## Rerender

 First step in building a conda package is to do a rerendering which will pick up latest conda-forge update so that we get latest pinned dependencies.

-- Have *recipe/meta.yaml.in* in the project repo
+You will need *recipe/meta.yaml.in* in the project repo
--

 ```bash
 $ python $BUILD_SCRIPT --workdir $WORKDIR --last_stable $LAST_STABLE \